francoisromain/postcss-button/README.md

 /* class name to apply the disabled styles */
 button-class-disabled: [class-name];

-/* apply the classes and pseudo element to the parent element in the selector chain if it exists (default to false).
+/* apply the classes and pseudo elements to the parent element in the selector chain if it exists. (default to false)
 (See test 07 and 08) */
 button-class-parent: [boolean];

 /* short-hand syntax */